deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 “I can sneak!
 When hunting.”

-Ukusevi laughed slightly, and decided this was a battle *not* to pick. “...What are you looking for, anyway?”
+Ukusevi laughed slightly, and decided this was a battle *not* to pick. “…What are you looking for, anyway?”

 Much of the explanation went over her head, somewhat.